Anthrax

 Symptoms and Signs of Anthrax

-Most patients with anthrax present within 1 to 6 days of exposure, but for inhalation anthrax, the incubation period can be > 6 weeks.
+Most patients with anthrax present within 1 to 7 days of exposure, but for inhalation anthrax, the incubation period can potentially be up to 60 days or more, if the exposed quantity of spores is very low.

-Cutaneous anthrax begins as a painless, pruritic, red-brown papule that forms 1 to 10 days after exposure to infective spores.
+Cutaneous anthrax begins as a painless, pruritic, reddish brown papule that forms 1 to 12 days after exposure to infective spores (1).
 The papule enlarges with a surrounding zone of brawny erythema and marked edema.
 Vesiculation and induration are present.
 Central ulceration follows, with serosanguineous exudation and formation of a black eschar (the malignant pustule).
 Local lymphadenopathy is common, occasionally with malaise, myalgia, headache, fever, nausea, and vomiting.
 It may take several weeks for the wound to heal and the edema to resolve.

-Inhalation anthrax begins insidiously as a flu-like illness.
+Inhalation anthrax has the most prolonged incubation period of all the subtypes of anthrax infections (up to 2 months).
+It begins insidiously as a flu-like illness, developing within a week of exposure.
 Within a few days, fever worsens, and chest pain and severe respiratory distress develop, followed by cyanosis, shock, and coma.
 Severe hemorrhagic necrotizing lymphadenitis develops and spreads to adjacent mediastinal structures.
 Serosanguineous transudation, pulmonary edema, and bloody pleural effusion occur.
 Typical bronchopneumonia does not occur.
-Hemorrhagic meningoencephalitis or gastrointestinal anthrax may develop.
+Hemorrhagic meningoencephalitis or symptoms of ingestion anthrax may develop.

 Diagnosis of Anthrax